-This destination engagement with Reko & Judy in Escalante, Utah, was the most exciting adventure I have this year.
+These engagement pictures with Reko & Judy in Escalante, Utah, were the most exciting adventure I have this year.
 Just like last year road trip engagement, throughout this trip, not only did I get so many beautiful candid moments of this couple, I learned a lot about hiking too.

 1st day of our destination engagement – arrival and set up.

-*A lesson for other photographers who are about to do a similar session: be smart with your equipment.
+*A lesson for other photographers who are about to create similar destination engagement pictures: be smart with your equipment.
 Think of your shots beforehand, take only what necessary.
 With long hikes, every ounce matters.
 The more ounces you have, the slower you are.*